syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Drill-Operation.md

 **Drill member**

-The drill member is the default drilling type performed in the SfPivotGrid.
+The drill member is the default drilling type performed in the Pivot Grid.
 When multiple dimensions are added in the grid, expanding a single member expands the corresponding member element across all of its positions.
 The following code snippet and screenshot illustrates how the elements are drilled in the drill member type.

 {% tabs %}